SafeExamBrowser/seb-server-setup/docs/install-production.rst

     $ chmod 600 jmxremote.password

-- Go further form here with the normal installation process
+- Go further from here with the normal installation process

 - After starting up the SEB Server successfully you should be able to remotely connect with a JMX monitoring tool to the server.
 Make sure you have a secured connection over SSH with a tunnel for example.